 Just few places in the world are so unbelievably beautiful and (yet!) not extremely touristic and Manjuyod White Sandbar is undoubtedly one of them!
 The place is called by many people «the Maldives of the Philippines» and since I have yet to visit the Maldives I can do nothing but believe them!
 Reaching this little paradise is neither the easiest nor the trickiest thing ever but it has to be well planned in advance.
-The reason is not only because it is more likely for you to have to rent a boat for going there but also the arrival time can change the experience completely!
+The reason is not only because it is more likely for you to have to rent a boat for going there (and this may be impossible to be organized in advance) but also the arrival time can change the entire experience completely!
 But let’s start from scratch with the 2018 Manjuyod Sandbar Guide:

 -Where is the Manjuyod White Sandbar?